Cardinals seek identikit for new pope

 Only nine of those are archbishops in Italian cities.
 The rest are officials in the Italian-dominated Curia, whose group has grown to 39 electors in the conclave, 11 more than in 2005.

-The Curia often forms a generally cautious and centralised "Roman" faction that can include foreign prelates working there.
+The Curia often forms a generally cautious and centralized "Roman" faction that can include foreign prelates working there.

 Curia cardinals from developing countries often become "Roman" over the years and see the world more from the Vatican viewpoint than that of their far-away homelands where local concerns can figure higher.